Phase diagram of a distorted kagome antiferromagnet and application to Y-kapellasite

-We start our investigation of the Heisenberg model on the distorted kagome lattice [Eq.~\eqref{eq:heis_ham}] by discussing its classical ground state phase diagram which already turns out to be surprisingly rich.
-Our main result is the phase diagram as a function of the ratios $J/J_{\varhexagon}$ and $J'/J_{\varhexagon}$ summarized in Fig.~\ref{fig:Classical-PD}, which has been obtained by combining analytical arguments, iterative minimization and classical Monte Carlo calculations.
-For details on these methods, we refer the reader to the Appendices~\ref{sec:app-finite}, \ref{sec:iterative} and \ref{sec:CMCappendix}.
-At the classical level, we observe (i) a collinear $\vec{Q}=0$ magnetic phase, (ii) two non-collinear coplanar magnetic phases, both labelled as $\vec{Q}=(1/3,1/3)$ order, separated by (iii) a classical spin-liquid phase with a degenerate manifold of non-coplanar ground states, which in the context of a bond-disordered kagome antiferromagnet was dubbed a \textit{jammed spin liquid} phase~\cite{Moessner2017}.
+{\bf Classical phase diagram.} In Fig.~\ref{fig:Classical-PD} we summarize the classical ground state phase diagram of the Heisenberg model on the distorted kagome lattice [Eq.~\eqref{eq:heis_ham}] as a function of the ratios $J/J_{\varhexagon}$ and $J'/J_{\varhexagon}$, which has been obtained by combining analytical arguments, iterative minimization and classical Monte Carlo calculations (see Methods).
+At the classical level, we observe (i) a collinear $\vec{Q}=0$ magnetic phase, (ii) two non-collinear coplanar magnetic phases, both labelled as $\vec{Q}=(1/3,1/3)$ order, separated by (iii) a classical spin-liquid phase with a degenerate manifold of non-coplanar ground states, which in the context of a bond-disordered kagome antiferromagnet was dubbed a ''jammed spin liquid'' phase~\cite{Moessner2017}.

-In the following three subsections we first discuss an overall distinguishing feature of these regimes that also determines the location of the phase boundaries (Sec.~\ref{subsection:phase_boundaries}).
-We then continue investigating in detail the magnetic properties of the various phases.
-Particularly, the two coplanar phases [$\vec{Q}=(1/3,1/3)$ order and $\vec{Q}=0$ order] are discussed in Sec.~\ref{subsection:Non_col} and the classical spin-liquid phase is described in Sec.~\ref{subsection:Non_coplanar}.